Whole grains are pushed on us like our lives depend on them. But are they a vehicle for weight loss? Or are they making us fat?

 ‘Experts’ claim that whole grains help reduce risk of heart disease and cancer.
 But, many people are unaware that researchers don’t actually agree about the benefit of whole grains.
 In fact, some very strong evidence contradicts conventional claims, and suggests that eating these grains is detrimental to optimal health.

 Researchers have presented studies claiming that whole grains prevent all sorts of illnesses, including diabetes, heart disease and obesity, but the subjects consuming whole grains have been compared to people eating white flour and other processed food.
-The result is meaningless.
 This is like saying that filtered cigarettes prevent cancer because in a study comparing filtered and unfiltered, the filtered cigarettes caused less cancer.

 Our hunter-gatherer ancestors relied on meat, fruit, vegetables, and nuts.
 We now are dependent on cereal and grain, with some populations getting 80 per cent of their intake from a single type of grain.